 Volunteer Opportunities

 Imagine yourself as a citizen-scientist, up to your waders in a wetland, assessing aquatic plants and insects, checking your environment’s “vital signs.”
 Visualize standing in a stream using a Secchi tube to measure water transparency.
 See nature in a new light while you plant trees to shade trout streams, remove invasive species, or clean up stream debris.
-The VRWJPO offers these and other opportunities for you to put yourself in the picture and experience the watershed first-hand.
+Check out these opportunities in the watershed to improve and restore natural resources for everyone.

 Adopt-a-Drain